-Urinary tract fistulas are formed within the urinary tract organ connecting the tract with another organ.
+Urinary tract fistulas are formed within the urinary tract organ connecting the track with another organ.
 There are mainly three types of urinary tract fistula.
 They are:

 - Vesicouterine fistula connecting the bladder and the uterus.

-- Vesicovaginal fistula develops a hole between the bladder and the vagina.
+- A vesicovaginal fistula develops a hole between the bladder and the vagina.

-- Urethrovaginal fistula is formed connecting the urethra and the vagina.
+- A urethrovaginal fistula is formed connecting the urethra and the vagina.

 Anal fistulas are formed between the surface of the anal canal and the skin.
 Anal fistulas are categorized depending on the link formed in specific regions.
 They are categorized as:

 - Anorectal Fistula connecting the anal canal and the skin around the opening.

 - Rectovaginal or Anovaginal Fistula forms a hole develops between the rectum and the vagina.